chriskyfung/amp-affiliately-jekyll-theme/README.md

 - **id** - _required_
 - **title** - _optional_

-To embed a playlist, you must set it with both the _playlist ID_ and the _ID of first video within the playlist_.
+To embed a playlist, you need to set both the _playlist ID_ and the _ID of first video within the playlist_.

 ```liquid
 {% include youtube.html id="<YOUTUBE_VIDEO_UID>" \